jvpoulos/Attention-OCR/README.md

 Bidirectional LSTM encoder and attention-enhanced GRU decoder stacked on a multilayer CNN ([WYGIWYS](https://arxiv.org/pdf/1609.04938.pdf)) for image-to-transcription.

-# Acknowledgements

-This repo is forked from [Attention-OCR](https://github.com/da03/Attention-OCR) by [Qi Guo](http://qiguo.ml) and [Yuntian Deng](https://github.com/da03).
-The model is described in their paper [What You Get Is What You See: A Visual Markup Decompiler](https://arxiv.org/pdf/1609.04938.pdf).

-IAM image and transcription preprocessing from [Laia](https://github.com/jpuigcerver/Laia/).

 ![example image 0](http://cs.cmu.edu/~yuntiand/OCR-2.jpg)

 # Prerequsites